Before Intel’s $900 million bid, Moovit wanted to raise more money — then the pandemic hit

 The timing of the acquisition is particularly notable.
 Global lockdown orders have put public transportation use at an all-time low — and Moovit’s business is essentially built around the flow of people and traffic in cities.
 Indeed, Moovit has published data highlighting the impact of COVID-19 on public transit usage in key cities around the world, showing that it has dropped by up to 80%.

-But Mobileye and Moovit were already closely aligned, and the sale price seems decent relative to the capital Moovit had previously raised.
+Mobileye and Moovit were already closely aligned, and the sale price seems decent relative to the capital Moovit had previously raised.
 In other words, this doesn’t look like a fire sale prompted by a pandemic-driven global meltdown.
 But it’s easy to see how an offer from Intel at this particular juncture would be more tempting than it would have been three months ago.

 In the past month, Moovit has sought to adapt its product to the current global crisis — launching an emergency mobilization platform that makes it easier for transit organizations to redeploy unused vehicle fleets for use by frontline workers.
 Moovit also made the platform available to corporations looking to arrange dedicated pickup services to transport essential employees to their place of work.
 But with so much uncertainty around the immediate future for cities and urban transport, selling to a trusted ally may well have been the safest option for Moovit.